Zenika/feedzback/usage_analytics/Readme.md

 3. A [Looker Studio report](https://lookerstudio.google.com/s/mZFWci2C24Q) query the tables from `feedzback_usage` using a service-account `analytics-viewer` which has access only to `feedzback_usage` and does not have access to personal data.

 # Installation instructions
+## Prerequisites
+- Have gcloud installed and a project owner accout
+- Be on UNIX
+- Have `bq`, and `jq` installed
+If you do not satisfy the 2 last items you still can deploy the changes using Cloud Shell
+## Installation
 1. Activate the plugin "[Stream Firestore to BigQuery](https://extensions.dev/extensions/firebase/firestore-bigquery-export)"
     1. This will enable the APIs
         1. BigQuery API